 Why we have interim orders

-Interim orders are only needed when concerns about a social worker’s fitness to practise are so serious that, if we allowed the social worker to continue to practise, public safety would be put at risk, or there would be a risk to the social worker themselves.
+Interim orders are only needed when concerns about a social worker’s fitness to practise are so serious that, if the social worker continued to practise without restriction, public safety would be put at risk, or there would be a risk to the social worker themselves.

 An interim order is made during fitness to practise proceedings and ends (one of the following):